15 Superb Educational Animation Examples for Online Courses

 Before submitting the final version, studios will evaluate it and get feedback from clients.
 The team must ensure that the final output meets the expectations of the clients.

-In this phase, you should concentrate on: request that the studio fulfills the deadline and double-checking that the video has been well-edited based on comments.
+In this phase, you should concentrate on requesting that the studio fulfill the deadline and double-check that the video has been well-edited based on comments.

 Recommend reading: